If you are looking for a fun project and something that will bring your feline friends endless joy, you can’t go wrong with a DIY cat tree!

 The files and template provide detailed instructions as well as a list of the things you will need.

-You can purchase the file here or check this video:
+You can purchase the file here.

 7. Homey Double Chair Cat Tree